google/WebFundamentals/src/content/en/updates/posts/2016/03/chrome-50-deprecations.markdown

 could force _any_ web site, not just those that are incorrectly configured, to negotiate for weaker versions of TLS.

+Affected sites will fail to connect with `ERR_SSL_FALLBACK_BEYOND_MINIMUM_VERSION`.
+Administrators should ensure their server software is up-to-date.
+If still unresolved, contact the server software vendor to see if a fix is available.

 ## Remove KeyboardEvent.prototype.keyLocation

 **TL;DR**: Remove an unneeded alias for the `Keyboard.prototype.location`